Worm was right there with us

 Jase, our assistant gunner, practices traversing T-bone’s hog on it’s pintle mount.
 The unarmored HMMWVs were designed to get you there fast over rough terrain, not to shield you once you got there.
 The turret offered zero protection from incoming fire, and the rest of the hummer offered little more, so a “hull down” position, which hid the body of the Humvee behind terrain, was advantageous.
 The ranger rag tied around the muzzle was to keep the desert dust out.

-The rectangular Hole was oversized for a 4 man fighting position–a few vehicles could maneuver around within it–but we could easily defend it on foot.
+The rectangular Hole was oversized for a 4-man fighting position–a few vehicles could maneuver around within it–but we could easily defend it on foot.
 Should it be attacked from the north and then get flanked from the east, for example, we could displace a rifleman or grenadier from one side to another without exposing him to direct fire from either side, because the Hole was deep enough.

 It had no overhead cover to protect us from indirect fire, be that mortars from the huge wadi (dry gully or riverbed) that ran north of the airport, or SCUDs from Basra.